Clement-Cardot/xrl-online/README.md

 ## Build

-Use the Build_Script.sh file in a shell env (git bash)
+Use the Build_LOCAL.sh file in a shell env (git bash)

 This script will :